Jedi-rude/0ne-with-csharp/README.md

-# Home Appliance System SQL
+# Home Appliance System

+This is one of university project that is develop with windows form application (C#) and SQL database.